Security Compliance in Training Videos: Practical Guide

 An image showing the rev interface overtop of examples of videos that were made using rev

-Snagit is a great tool for quick screen captures.
+Camtasia Snagit is a great tool for quick screen captures.
 While not primarily a video tool, screen captures are just as important in training content.
-Snagit’s image editor includes smart redact, which automatically detects and blacks out PII for you.
-Usernames, client names, email addresses, social security numbers, and card information are all removed with the click of a toggle.
+Snagit’s image editor includes Smart Redact, which automatically detects and covers personal information like emails, phone numbers, addresses, social security numbers, and credit card details.
+You can toggle specific categories on or off and choose to blur, pixelate, or fully black out each one.

-You can also select information or images with the select tool and press the delete key on Mac or the backspace key on Windows to make it disappear.
-Snagit will automatically fill in the background to match as best as possible for a seamless look.
+You can also select information with the selection tool, choose the Auto-Fill option, and press Delete to remove it.
+Snagit automatically fills in the background to match for a seamless look.

 Once your video is created, the next step is to share it securely.
 Use hosting platforms that allow you to do some or all of the following: